·

 The dramatic monsoon rains typical of Korea in July have passed, but you can still expect blisteringly hot weather in Korea in August.

 There is some relief in sight this month though.
-In 2023, malbok | 말복 (the last of the 3 dog days of summer), falls on August 10th, and travel around South Korea gets progressively more comfortable from this day onwards.
+In 2026, malbok | 말복 (the last of the 3 dog days of summer), falls on August 14th, after which the heat slowly but mercifully starts to ease, and travel around South Korea gets progressively more comfortable.

 August in Korea is hot, hot, hot… but there’s plenty to do!